AJC POLICY: IRAN

 The JCPOA and Iran's Nuclear Ambitions

 AJC, founded in 1906, is the Jewish community’s global advocacy organization.
 Its mission is to enhance the security and well-being of the Jewish people and Israel, and to advance human rights and democratic values around the world.
-In addition to its New York headquarters and its Office of Policy and Diplomatic Affairs in Washington, D.C., AJC has 24 U.S. regional offices, 12 overseas posts, and 37 partnerships with Jewish communities and institutions worldwide.
+In addition to its New York headquarters and its Office of Policy and Political Affairs in Washington, D.C., AJC has 24 U.S. regional offices, 12 overseas posts, and 37 partnerships with Jewish communities and institutions worldwide.

 For more information, please be in touch with Julie Rayman, AJC Senior Director of Policy and Diplomatic Affairs, at email@example.com or 202-776-5430.

 - Policy Resources